syncfusion-content/javascript-docs/js/Grid/Filter.md

 Filter bar modes:

-This specifies the grid to starts the filter action while typing in the filter bar or after pressing the enter key based on [`filterBarMode`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode "filterBarMode").There are two types of [`filterBarMode`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode "filterBarMode"), they are
+This specifies the grid to start the filter action while typing in the filter bar or after pressing the enter key based on [`filterBarMode`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode "filterBarMode").There are two types of [`filterBarMode`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode "filterBarMode"), they are

 1. OnEnter
 2. Immediate